Family seeks answers in immigrant's death after detention

 Castro, who had delivered the couple's baby days earlier, went to the hospital and found Ibarra in the intensive care unit with the brain hemorrhage and in a coma, she said.

-About two weeks later, immigration authorities issued papers releasing Ibarra from custody, she said.
+About two weeks later, immigration authorities issued papers releasing Ibarra from custody.

 But now, she questions why authorities chose to release him when they did.
 His condition worsened and he died March 21 after the family removed life support.